 Valérie joined Mérieux Développement as a Partner in January 2010.
 She currently serves as Board member of ImaginAb (USA), Valkee (Finland), and Ninox Medical (Israel) .

 Valérie received her PhD in Pharmacology from the University of Marseille.
 She holds a degree in Hematology and a B.Sc. in Biochemistry-Immunology from the University of Marseille.

-Celia Hart, PhD, partner at Supernova Invest Fund
+Celia Hart, PhD, General Partner at Supernova Invest Fund

-Prior to that Celia mainly worked for Cambridge Antibody Technology one of the most successful UK biotechnology companies (now Medimmune following its acquisition by Astra Zenena) holding different managing and product development positions including Head of Lead Optimization.
-She was involved in the development of several therapeutic antibodies in including some in collaboration with international biotechnology or pharmaceutical partners.
+Celia Hart represents Supernova Invest on the board of Keranova.
+She has more than 20 years of experience in the chemical and biotechnology sector.
+Following her chemistry Ph.D. at Oxford University (UK), Celia worked for Cambridge Antibody Technology, UK (now MedImmune) holding different positions including Head of Lead Optimization.
+She was involved in the development of several therapeutic antibodies in collaboration with international biotechnology and pharmaceutical partners.

-Celia holds a degree in Chemistry from the University of Geneva (Switzerland), a Ph.D. from the University of Oxford (UK) and an MBA from Grenoble Ecole de Management (France).
+Celia holds a degree in Chemistry from the University of Geneva (Switzerland), a Ph.D. from Oxford University (UK) and an MBA from Grenoble École de Management (France).